INLD Alleges Bias In Haryana Government Job Recruitment

-The Indian National Lok Dal (INLD) is protesting against the Haryana government's job recruitment policies, claiming they favour 'outsiders' over local youth for government positions.
+The Indian National Lok Dal (INLD) is protesting against the Haryana government's job recruitment policies, claiming that local youth are being deprived of opportunities due to favouritism towards candidates from other states.

 Key Points

-- INLD protests alleged bias in Haryana government job recruitment favouring 'outsiders'.
+- INLD protests against the Haryana government's recruitment policy, alleging favouritism towards 'outsiders'.

-- INLD claims 90% of Group A and B posts are filled by non-Haryana residents.
+- The INLD claims that 90% of Group A and B government posts are filled by individuals from outside Haryana.

+- INLD leaders demand immediate action from the governor to address the alleged injustice in Haryana job recruitments.

+- Haryana CM defends the recruitment process, asserting it is transparent and based on merit.

 The Indian National Lok Dal on Monday staged a protest in Panchkula, alleging that the BJP government in Haryana was recruiting "outsiders" to gazetted government posts, depriving local youth of employment opportunities.